 If you’re more interested in criminal law, you could work as a prosecutor, representing the state or federal government in cases involving white-collar crime, drug offenses, sex crimes, misdemeanors, juvenile crimes, criminal appeals and capital defense.
 You could also be a defense attorney, representing the rights of defendants as a public defender or in private practice.

-Public interest litigation might interest you if you want to represent rights for the public at large.
+Out of all the types of lawyers, public interest litigation might interest you if you want to represent rights for the public at large.
 Public interest litigation practice areas include environmental law, civil rights, disability rights, animal welfare and public health concerns.

 If litigation doesn’t seem like a good fit for you, transactional law involves researching, counseling clients and drafting and negotiating contracts.
 If you’re detail oriented and want to draft, interpret and negotiate contracts and deals, consider a career in transactional law.
 As with litigation, there are plenty of practice areas that fall under transactional law: corporate law, commercial law, real estate, banking law, entertainment law, bankruptcy, tax, technology transactions and intellectual property licensing.